Organizational Change: Do You Know All 5 Types?

 1. Organization-wide change

-Organization wide change is a large-scale transformation that affects the whole company.
-This could include restructuring leadership, adding a new policy, or introducing a new enterprise technology.
+Organization-wide change is a large-scale business transformation that affects the entire company.
+This action could include restructuring leadership, human resource management, adding a new policy, or introducing a new enterprise technology.

-Such large-scale change will be felt by every single employee.
-However, as the dust settles, you can begin to see improvements.
-Organizational change can be a sharp indicator in understanding how long-held policies have become outdated or reflect a company’s transforming identity.
+Organizational change can be a strong indicator of understanding how long-held policies have become outdated or reflect a company’s transforming identity.

 2. Transformational change

-Transformational change specifically targets a company’s organizational strategy.
-Companies that are best suited to withstand rapid change in their industry are nimble, adaptable, and prepared to transform their game plans when the need arises.
+Transformational change explicitly targets a company’s organizational strategy.
+Companies best suited to withstand rapid change in their industry are agile, adaptable, and prepared to transform their game plans when needed.

-Strategies to guide transformational change must account for the current situation and the direction a company plans on taking.
+Strategies to guide transformational change must account for the current situation and the company’s direction.
 Cultural trends, social climate, and technological progress are some of the many factors leaders must consider.